randomcoder67/UK-Election-2024-Terminal-Polls/README.md

 ## Usage

 `python3 polling.py` will display the polling data in the terminal
+`python3 polling.py -s` will display the current Electoral Calculus election prediction

 ## Notes